Skip to content

 """

-if any(po.input_data.files for po in prog_outputs):
+if any(res.input_data.files for res in results):

 table_header += "<th>Input Files</th>"

-if any(isinstance(po.input_data, DualProgramInput) for po in prog_outputs):
+if any(isinstance(res.input_data, DualProgramInput) for res in results):

 table_header += """